SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 >   - Can be read from outside of the class
 >   - Cannot be changed from outside
 >   - Can only be changed using methods of the class or its subclasses
+> - Note that when creating attributes in the public visibility section, they are globally visible and can therefore be globally used.
+Note the consequences on the users when changing attributes in the public visibility section (e.g. making an attribute read-only at a later point in time when, for example, other classes use the attribute).

 Declaring attributes in visibility sections.
 In the code snippet below, all attributes are declared in the public section of a local class.
 ``` abap